-the Denali Park road had a rockslide at mile 43 in 2021 which likely won’t be fixed this year.
-The Eilsen Visitor Center and Wonder Lake will not be reachable in 2022.
+the Denali Park road had a rockslide at mile 43 in 2021 which likely won’t be fixed until summer of 2026.
+The Eilsen Visitor Center and Wonder Lake will not be reachable until then.
 See much more info from the park here.

 Best time to visit: Summer